please note:

 some women may have no problem dosing themselves, as they may feel like they just want to get this all over with. others may feel that they are proactively ending their pregnancy, and have a strong emotional reaction to taking the physical step necessary to begin the passing of the baby. both reactions -- and anything in between -- are normal. just stay honest with yourself and don't minimize what you are doing: taking care of your own health for any future children, and allowing your body to safely complete what needs to be done in this pregnancy.

-you will need to have plenty of maxi pads on hand, as well as underwear and comfortable sleeping pants that you don't mind staining. you will want to put moisture-absorbent/resistant pads under your sheets in the bed (you can use old newspaper in plastic bags, pet housebreaking pads, etc.). you will also want to have protein-rich foods available since you will be losing a lot of blood. do not forget to stay hydrated. a heating pad of some sort may help manage the cramping pains, and you might want a stash of fun movies or books to take your mind off what you'll be experiencing. each woman will react differently to the misoprostol; for example, some women experience bleeding within 20 minutes. for me, after the first vaginal dose, the bleeding started in about 5 hours. cramping started after about 9 hours.
+before you dose, be prepared with supplies, as you will be unable to leave the house, let alone drive anywhere. you will need to have plenty of maxi pads on hand, as well as underwear and comfortable sleeping pants that you don't mind staining. you will want to put moisture-absorbent/resistant pads under your sheets in the bed (you can use old newspaper in plastic bags, pet housebreaking pads, etc.). you will also want to have protein-rich foods available since you will be losing a lot of blood. do not forget to stay hydrated. a heating pad of some sort may help manage the cramping pains, and you might want a stash of fun movies or books to take your mind off what you'll be experiencing. each woman will react differently to the misoprostol; for example, some women experience bleeding within 20 minutes. for me, after the first vaginal dose, the bleeding started in about 5 hours. cramping started after about 9 hours.

 i highly advise taking the pain meds BEFORE you start the misoprostol, and then dose yourself with pain meds regularly. don't wait until the cramping begins. use what works for you; i found that the tylenol 3 was useless, but over-the-counter ibuprofin worked. the heavy bleeding, along with large clots and tissue, had me changing pads every hour. this tapered off after about 17 hours.

-the second dose 24 hours later is to make sure that you will pass everything in your uterus. for me the second-day bleeding was never as heavy, but 12 hours after that dose -- and i stupidly did NOT pre-emptively take pain meds -- i had such strong cramping i can only describe it as actual contractions.* it was unbelievably painful. i passed a huge clot/tissue piece several hours later, and then it was over. the bleeding will taper off after that, like a regular period. remember, you cannot use tampons. most likely, you will have a checkup with your OB/GYN soon after, and he/she will make sure everything has passed.
+the second dose 24 hours later is to make sure that you will pass everything in your uterus. for me the second-day bleeding was never as heavy, but 12 hours after that dose -- and i stupidly did NOT pre-emptively take pain meds -- i had such strong cramping i can only describe it as actual contractions.* it was unbelievably painful. i passed a huge clot/tissue piece several hours later, and then it was over. the bleeding will taper off after that, like a regular period. remember, you cannot use tampons. most likely, you will have a checkup with your OB/GYN soon after, and he/she will make sure everything has passed. my last bits of advice:

 1) you absolutely cannot be alone and do this. someone needs to be with you around the clock for both emotional support and also because all the blood loss and potential pain can really debilitate you. if your partner can't be there for part of the time, ask a good friend. i was incredibly blessed to have my mother fly in to take care of me.